abhi211199/NotesApp/README.md

 - Ability to modify the notes and delete after selecting them
 - Search notes on basis of content
 - Minimizing the app can be reopened from Taskbar or Tray
+- Double Clicking a note opens up the link